-One low-risk way to make more on your savings than you can through a traditional savings account — and help build your community at the same time — is through Worthy Bonds.
-And you can get started with as small an investment as $10.
+One low-risk way to make more on your savings than you can through a traditional savings account — and help build your community at the same time — is through Worthy bonds, which allows you to get started investing with as little as $10.
 A separate post explains all the details, but here’s the gist of it:

 “You buy 36-month Worthy Bonds for just $10 each.
 Your money is loaned to small businesses through a peer-to-peer system, also known as P2P lending.
 Small-business owners using this system gain access to capital, and you earn 5% on your investment.”

-Prosper is a peer-to-peer lending platform.
-That means that if you invest here, your money isn’t going to buy shares in a corporation.
+Prosper is another peer-to-peer lending platform.
+If you invest here, your money isn’t going to buy shares in a corporation.
 Instead, your money is combined with that of other investors to provide personal loans to individuals who need to consolidate debt, buy a car or otherwise gain access to cash.

 Investors on the platform get to choose which loans they fund.
 Prosper rates loans from “AA” for lower-risk, low-reward loans to “HR” for higher-risk, higher-reward lending opportunities.
 Historic returns on investments average 5.1% after fees, as of our publication date.

 You need to commit at least $25 to each loan you want to fund on Prosper.

 If you’re not ready to take the plunge using one of the investment platforms above, Wealthramp may be the right tool for you.
 It essentially serves as a matchmaker between investors and financial advisers.

 You answer a few questions, and Wealthramp matches you to vetted independent advisers who fit your preferences.
 Users have the opportunity to review professional backgrounds and request an introduction with anyone who looks like a good fit.